 The oldest child of Mary Kirkman Call and Richard Keith Call, Ellen Call Long received The Grove property, then 190 acres, from her father in 1851 and lived on the property until her death in 1905.
 Deeds from her father in 1851 and 1853 also included about 60 enslaved people, who lived and worked both at The Grove and at Orchard Pond plantation.

 Long lived in a world in which women could neither vote nor hold public office.
-With very few exceptions, American women in the nineteenth century exerted very little direct political influence.
-Despite the restrictions placed upon women by Victorian society, Long worked to shape Florida’s image before the rest of the world and to advance the interests of her home state.
+With very few exceptions, American women in the nineteenth century exerted very little direct influence on American politics.
+Despite the restrictions placed upon women by Victorian society, Long worked vigorously to shape Florida’s image before the rest of the world and to advance the interests of her home state.

 Portrait of Ellen Call Long, ca. 1880.
 Photo courtesy of the State Archives of Florida.

 She joined the pioneers of historic preservation who dedicated time, effort, and money to save national treasures like George Washington’s Mount Vernon and Andrew Jackson’s The Hermitage.

-She raised silkworms at her home to demonstrate a new vision for the future of southern agriculture.
-Long also spoke and published on the topic of forestry.
-Her observations on the ecological necessity of fire to maintain long leaf pine forests predated the adoption of prescribed burning by professional foresters by nearly a half-century.
+She raised silkworms on her property and spoke and published on the topic of forestry.
+Her observations on the ecological necessity of fire to maintain long leaf pine forests predated the adoption and promotion of prescribed burning by professional foresters in the South by nearly a half-century.
 She based her observations on the practices of indigenous people and subsidence farmers, who had utilized fire for agriculture for generations.

 Title page of Silk Farming, by Ellen Call Long.
 Image courtesy of the University of Florida Digital Collections.